 The airport is open 24 hours.

-As of February 2019, Pointe-a-Pitre airport is served by the following airlines: Air Antilles • Air Canada • Air Caraïbes • Air France • American Eagle • Corsair International • Cubana Airlines • Level • LIAT • Servicios Aéreos Profesionales • Winair • XL Airways.
+Pointe-a-Pitre airport is served by the following airlines: Air Antilles • Air Canada • Air Caraïbes • Air France • American Eagle • Corsair International • Cubana Airlines • Level • LIAT • Servicios Aéreos Profesionales • Winair.

 Airport Transportation: Getting To/From The Airport

-The airport is connected to the public bus system via Bus Route No. AE1 and AE3.
+PTP airport is connected to the public bus system via Bus Route No. AE1 and AE3.
 Buses run from approximately 6:00AM – 7:00PM with reduced hours on the weekends.
-The journey to the city center takes approximately 30 minutes and makes many stops along with way.
-At the time of this February 2019 update, a one way ticket costs 1,20€.
+The journey to the city center takes approximately 30 minutes and makes many stops along the way.
+At the time of this update, a one way ticket costs 1,20€.
 For more information, visit the Karulis website.

 These car rental agencies offer service onsite in an annex building: ADA • Avis • Budget • Enterprise • Europcar • Flizzr • Interrent • Jumbo Car • Rent-A-Car • Sixt • Thrifty.

-Taxis are readily available for hire in the ground transportation area of the airport 24 hours a day.
+Taxis are readily available for hire in the ground transportation area 24 hours a day.